How to deal with negative weight & food comments at Christmas

 Here are some tips to help you stay strong in the fight against diet culture and weight bias this Christmas:

-- Follow positive inspirations.
+Follow positive inspirations.
 Fill your social feeds with body positive bloggers, non-diet nutritionists and other awesome body acceptance accounts.
 These will help give you strength when you’re feeling on your own.
 (And detox from anyone who triggers you.)
+And unfollow anyone making you feel shit about yourself.

 You may not have total control over where you are at this time of year but you don't have to allow anyone to make you feel shit about yourself.
 Stay strong.
 I believe in you.